QuickBooks Blog

 4. Cash before shipment (CBS)

-CBS means you receive full or partial payment before sending out goods.
+With CBS terms, you receive full or partial payment before sending out the goods.

-Example: If you sell bulk wholesale products, you might require customers to pay in full before shipping large orders to protect your business from financial loss.
+• Example: A bulk wholesale supplier may require payment in full before shipping a large order to protect against financial loss.

 Drawbacks: